OWASP/CheatSheetSeries/cheatsheets/Key_Management_Cheat_Sheet.md

 This Key Management Cheat Sheet provides developers with guidance for implementation of cryptographic key management within an application in a secure manner.
 It is important to document and harmonize rules and practices for:

-1. key life cycle management (generation, distribution, destruction)
+1. Key life cycle management (generation, distribution, destruction)
-2. key compromise, recovery and zeroization
+2. Key compromise, recovery and zeroization
-3. key storage
+3. Key storage
-4. key agreement
+4. Key agreement

 ## General Guidelines and Considerations